kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 ```

 To determine what block height a mixin of zero gets disabled.
-In TurtleCoin's case, this was disabled at block 620k,
+In Kryptokrona's case, this was disabled at block 620k,
 but being a new network, you have the advantage of being able to disable a mixin of zero much earlier,
 or even from the launch of your network.